EmmanuelPintelas/Genetic-Network-eXperts-GeNeX-/README.md

 <img width="12480" height="4065" alt="plot_Inner_View_Study" src="https://github.com/user-attachments/assets/68a7bd96-ebfd-4904-937b-83d2f7f76cba" />

 Visualization of Train–Val Overfitting (TO) and Val–Test Overfitting (VO) gaps for two parent networks A and B and their genetically evolved child models.
-The study is conducted on the most challenging VO-pruned dataset, GS-DeepFake, which exhibits the highest distributional shift (JSD = 0.545).
-We observe that despite minimal TO and high validation performance (epochs 12--18 for A), severe VO gaps can still occur, leading to unreliable selection.
-After genetic crossover (vertical line), child models demonstrate improved generalization and reduced overfitting.
+We investigated how two overfitted models, A and B, evolve into more generalizable child models through genetic operations.
+To simulate the effect of overfitting, we deliberately trained A and B for extended epochs, exposing them to both TO and VO divergence.
+Then, apply weight-level crossover and mutation to generate child networks.
+The genetic crossover process acts as a weight-space regularizer, reinitializing over-optimized trajectories and promoting the exploration of new parameter regions with improved generalization.